+While it is not celebrated in all 50 states, it is recognized in both California and South Dakota and gaining popularity in the rest of the nation.
 In other parts of the country, Indigenous Peoples’ Day celebrations occur on this day.
 Events such as traditional dances, art displays and ceremonies have begun to replace Columbus Day practices.

 HOW TO OBSERVE #NativeAmericanDay

 The South Dakota legislature unanimously passed legislation proposed by Governor George S. Mickelson in 1989 to proclaim 1990 as the “Year of Reconciliation” between Native Americans and whites and to change Columbus Day to Native American Day.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!